Viewing/visits/try outs by appointment only

 (Serial No. 326223) Excellent condition, cherry sunburst finish.
 The F12 was intended to be the plainer version of the F5, but this one is still the classic Gibson scroll mandolin.
 It has all the good stuff - long neck, f-holes, elevated fingerboard, flamed maple back and sides, solid spruce top, bound rosewood fingerboard, gold hardware, and the pearl Gibson logo.
 Frets are fine, neck is straight and the neck set is good.
 The only difference from the F5 of the period is the unbound peghead, single ply body binding, a simpler peghead logo, no treble extension, and the neck is mahogany instead of maple.
 That's it - and the price, of course.
 Action is great - easy and low.
 Original finish and hardware.
 Shows some expected finish checking and the usual small nicks and dings of mandolin used to make music for over 50 years.
 Click here for a video clip and click again here for a second video clip of this mandolin.
 Comes with the original Gibson rectangular case......USD $3950

-(Serial No. 562920) Gibson has used A5 as a designation for numerous styles of mandolins.
+(Serial No. 42877) Excellent condition, a clean original mandolin.
+Gibson has used A5 as a designation for numerous styles of mandolins.
 This is the style known as a Two Point.
 This is the same style mandolin as played by the great Jethro Burns.
 Has an original cherry sunburst finish, highly flamed maple back, sides and neck, ebony fingerboard dot inlays and the pearl peghead Gibson logo and crown.
 Has the original tailpiece cover and pickguard.
 Tuners are correct Klusons.
 Frets and neck set are good and the mandolin was and set up by my luthier.
 Plays like silk and has a good chop.
-Here is a video clip of this mandolin as played by Nathan Beaumont.
-Must have been knocked into a mic stand as the peghead ear was knocked off and reglued, and there is a nick in the back of the peghead.
-Comes with the original rectangular hardshell case.....USD $2950
+Here is a short video clip of this instrument played by Nathan Beaumont.
+Comes with a newer hardshell case.......USD $2950 ON HOLD for JB

 Please click on the name of the instrument or the camera icon beside it to see more details and larger pictures.
 If you would like additional images of a specific instrument please email your request.